hdShang/arxiv-daily/docs/cs-CL/2025-08-03/papers/250801691v1-voxlect-a-speech-foundation-model-benchmark-for-modeling-dialects-an.md

 ---
 layout: default
-title: Voxlect: A Speech Foundation Model Benchmark for Modeling Dialects and Regional Languages Around the Globe
+title: "Voxlect: A Speech Foundation Model Benchmark for Modeling Dialects and Regional Languages Around the Globe"
 ---

 # Voxlect: A Speech Foundation Model Benchmark for Modeling Dialects and Regional Languages Around the Globe